 3.6 the identity of referees must be kept confidential at all times.Footnote

 An individual will be connected with a grant application if he or she is:

 • a relative or member of the household of one of the applicants (including but not limited to spouse, child, sibling, or parent)

 • a business partner of one of the applicants; a member or employee of the same university, or other organisation, as one of the grant applicants.

-Policy on conflicts of interest for individuals involved in The Wellcome Trust/DBT India Alliance decision makingI.
+Policy on conflicts of interest for individuals involved in DBT/Wellcome Trust India Alliance decision makingI.
 Preamble

-This policy sets out principles for minimising and managing potential conflicts of interest for individuals involved in Wellcome Trust/DBT India Alliance (the ‘India Alliance’) decision making.
+This policy sets out principles for minimising and managing potential conflicts of interest for individuals involved in DBT/Wellcome Trust India Alliance (the ‘India Alliance’) decision making.

 The India Alliance has established a register for disclosable interests, covering general, academic and scientific interests, to help the India Alliance achieve its policy objectives.

 While the India Alliance has endeavoured to identify the main potential conflicts of interest that may arise for individuals covered by the policy, it is impossible to foresee every eventuality.
 The India Alliance therefore expects all such individuals to comply with the spirit of the policy as well as its content.

 The India Alliance also has separate gift and hospitality policies applicable to Trustees and staff.II.
 Objectives of the policy